The Board of Trustees governs and guides the Charity and works closely with the CEO and management team.

 Sarah has been involved with Early Years education throughout her student and working life and was involved from the very beginning when founder Sheenagh Davis, MBE set up HOPE in 1998.
 Sarah was appointed Chair of the Board in 2017 and has supported the Trustees as interim Chair at times during her time on the Board.
 Her wealth of knowledge and expertise in the area of Early Years is used in her role as Ofsted nominated Trustee.

-Gill is a dentist by profession and has lived in Bromyard for over 25 years.
-For most of that time she has practised as a dentist in the town and brings her knowledge and experience of working in Health to the Board.
+Gill was a dentist by profession and has lived in Bromyard for over 25 years.
+For most of that time she practised as a dentist in the town and brings her knowledge and experience of working in Health to the Board.
 She and her husband both work locally and they have a grown up family.
+Gill was appointed Vice Chair of the Board at our annual AGM in November 2018 and sits on the Buildings and Strategy Groups.